-Ms. Marshall and Messrs.
-Mas, Petrie and Zeglis (Chairman) are members of the Human Resources Committee (which functions as our compensation committee).
+As of September 30, 2018, Ms. Marshall and Messrs.
+Foutch, Mas, and Petrie (Chairman) are members of the Human Resources Committee (which functions as our compensation committee).
 The Board has adopted a written charter for the Human Resources Committee.
 The primary functions of the Human Resources Committee are to evaluate the performance of our executive officers, to review and make decisions regarding compensation of our executive officers and make recommendations regarding compensation of non-employee members of our Board, and to review and make recommendations or decisions regarding incentive compensation and equity-based compensation plans.
 The Human Resources Committee may not delegate any of its authority to other persons or committees.
-During the fiscal year ended September 30, 2017, the Human Resources Committee held four meetings.
+During fiscal year 2018, the Human Resources Committee held four meetings.